 Recording Connection mentor Steve Catizone is a true, all-around industry pro.
-With years of experience on both coasts—he ran Sanctum Sound in Boston for 15 years, and also worked at the world-famous Serenity West Studios in Los Angeles—working with major artists is par for the course for Steve.
-These days, he’s back in Boston, where he recently launched his new studio, Infinite Music.
+With years of experience on both coasts—he ran Sanctum Sound for 15 years, and also worked at the world-famous Serenity West Studios in Los Angeles—working with major artists is par for the course for Steve.
+These days, he’s recently launched his new studio, Infinite Music.

 As a mentor with us for a number of years, Steve has a knack for rewarding students’ work ethic and availability with opportunities—including sometimes getting them on big sessions with major artists.
 In fact, one of his former students was recently hired as one of the main engineers for the new studio!

 In the interview below, Steve takes a few minutes to point out some of his students’ successes, including the opportunity to work one-on-one with British dance-pop superstar Charli XCX and celebrity author/columnist Dan Savage.

 RRFC: So talk to us about the new studio.
 What’s your setup like over there?